Alex

 License

-DCDIB itself is released into the public domain, see the file dcdib.md in the licenses directory.
+DCDIB itself is released as open source software under the 3-BSD license, see the file dcdib.md in the licenses directory.

 DCDIB makes use of the following programs listed below, which have their own licenses/terms: